hphelion/documentation/moonshot/manage.administration-dashboard.topology-designs.md

 Your topology designs become the recipes for automating the cloud.
 The designer allows you to design in a free-form layout where connection relationships implicitly define the service fulfillment lifecycle.

-HP Cloud OS is the provider for your designs.
+HP Cloud OS for Moonshot is the provider for your designs.
 Available components are determined by the OpenStack version (for example Diablo, Grizzly) you select within HP Cloud OS.
 As part of creating a design, you add nodes and connectors and set properties in the <b>Editor</b> tab.
 Use the <b>Validation</b> tab at any time to view details about design errors.